Benjamin Romualdez: Personal life

-Political life
+Political career

 Romualdez embarked on his own career in the diplomatic service and in politics spanning more than 20 years.
 He served several terms as Leyte governor from 1967 to 1986.
 During this time, his brother-in-law, President Ferdinand Marcos also appointed him as ambassador to China, Saudi Arabia and the United States.

 Romualdez was instrumental in the establishment of diplomatic relations between the Philippines and the People's Republic of China in the 1970s, becoming Manila's first ambassador to Beijing.
 He also led the Marcos government's negotiations with the United States regarding the renegotiation of the two countries' bases agreement.

 He was elected as a member of the Batasang Pambansa in 1984, but chose to remain ambassador to the United States, and was therefore disqualified to sit in the parliament.

 In 1986, he went into exile with his family following the People Power Revolution, and returned fourteen years later in 2000.